 A dark style of anamorphosis, which he later called “Somber 3D”.
 Authentic compositions of huge insects or objects, painted in abandoned spaces became viral and stood out for their realism and technique.

 Later, in 2008, he closed his tattoo shop (opened in 1999) and moved to London.
-Currently in Lisbon, Odeith focuses exclusively on paintings, murals and paintings.
+Currently in Lisbon, Odeith focuses exclusively on studio work and walls.